Cameron Christon

-Cameron "Cam" Christon is an American professional basketball player for the Cheshire Phoenix of the British Basketball League.
-He played college basketball for the Boise State Broncos and the Grambling State Tigers.
+Cameron "Cam" Christon is an American professional basketball player for Newcastle Eagles of Super League Basketball.
+He played college basketball for the Boise State Broncos and the Grambling State Tigers, and previously played in Super League Basketball and its predecessor, the British Basketball League, for Cheshire Phoenix and Bristol Flyers.

 High school career

 Christon attended Allen High School where he played basketball and football.
 Playing wide receiver on the gridiron, he suffered a collarbone injury which ended his football career.
 As a senior, Christon averaged 15 points per game and earned District 6-6A Offensive MVP recognition.
 An unranked shooting guard, Christon committed to play college basketball at Boise State over Northern Iowa.

 College career

 Christon appeared in 14 games as a freshman at Boise State and averaged two points per game.
 Following the season he transferred to Grambling State.
 As a junior, Christon averaged 13.7 points and 5.2 rebounds per game.
 He averaged 13.1 points, 3.8 rebounds, and 1.0 assist per game as a senior, earning Second Team all-SWAC honors.
 As a super-senior, Christon averaged 13 points, 5.4 rebounds, and 1.5 assists per game.
 At the conclusion of the season he was named SWAC Player of the Year.